ianallannz/vote/blog/just-some-motivation.md

 ---
-title: A bit of motivation to make a start - For me?
-For you?
+title: A bit of motivation to make a start
 date: 2025-08-26
 excerpt: I recently did my video interview for the council.
 As you'll probably later see, sitting in front of the camera talking about myself is not my happy place!
 layout: layouts/layout.njk